bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 ..
 Contents::

-In this section, we describe how to write your own module for the Stream Juggler platform.
+In this section, we describe how to write your own module for the Stream Juggler Platform.

-The Stream Juggler Platform is a platform for your custom module implementation.
+The Stream Juggler Platform is a system for your custom module implementation.
 It allows adjusting the system to your custom aims.
 Creation of a custom module will not become a challenge for an average developer who knows Scala language as no special tools or services are necessary.

 Prior to the module development, please, take a look at the :ref:`Architecture` and :ref:`Modules` sections.